18 - Don't Get Taken for a Ride: A Young Professional's Guide to Smart Car Financing

 2. The APR (The True Cost)

 APR stands for Annual Percentage Rate.
-This is the true cost of borrowing money.
+This is the true cost of borrowing money, including interest and fees.
 Even a small difference in APR can mean paying thousands more.

 📊 Real Impact: On a $30,000, 60-month loan: